pygreece/community/organization/about/en.md

 ## Mission

 PyGreece is a Python community based in Greece.
-It was created in Prague, in August 2023 by Greek Python community members.
+It was created in Prague, in August 2023 by members of the Greek Python community.
 The purpose of the PyGreece community is to support the diversity & inclusion in the Greek Python community, to further the use of the programming language Python in Greece and organize events centered around the programming language Python to support this.